Build an AI text summarizer app with Amazon Bedrock - AWS App Studio

 3. In the right-hand panel, choose Properties.

 4. Update the automation name by choosing the pencil icon.
-Enter InvokeBedrock and press enter.
+Enter InvokeBedrock and press Enter.

 1. In the right-hand panel, choose Actions.

-2. Choose JavaScript to add an action.
+2. Choose GenAI Prompt to add an action.

-6. Configure the action by performing the following steps:
+7. Configure the action by performing the following steps:

 1. Choose the action from the canvas to open the right-hand Properties menu.